DarKnight594/Shopping_Project/README.md

 Responsive Design: The website is designed to work on both desktop and mobile devices.

-How to Run the Project
+How to Run the Project-

 Clone the repository:

-Bash

 git clone https://github.com/DarKnight594/Amazon_Project

 Open the project folder:

-Bash

 cd Amazon_Project